This post may contain affiliate links. Read my full disclosure policy.

-- * variations- see below
+* variations- see below

 - Pre-heat oven to 400F.

 - Taste for salt and add if necessary.( If using chicken stock and chorizo, they will naturally be salty, but you may need to adjust- polenta should be flavorful.)
 Pepper to taste.

-- Place the other half of the chorizo on top of the polenta, in the center.
+- Place the other half of the chorizo on top of the polenta.
 With a spoon, make small wells in the polenta where the eggs will rest, around the outer edges of the skillet, in a circle.
 Crack the eggs and place them in the wells.
 Lightly salt and pepper each egg.

 - I will often broil for just a quick minute.
 Garnish with hot sauce and remaining cilantro.

-You could add a bed sautéed spinach, sautéed peppers, sautéed onions, sautéed mushrooms to this dish, by placing atop the polenta and under the eggs.
-To get the calories down, leave out the chorizo.
+You could add a bed sautéed spinach, sautéed peppers, sautéed onions, sautéed mushrooms to this dish, by placing it atop the polenta and under the eggs.

 To get the calories down, leave out the chorizo or use the turkey chorizo or try soy chorizo!